machine learning +

 parent.add_node("sub", sub_graph) # pass the compiled graph

-When you use add_node("name", compiled_subgraph) directly, parent and subgraph must share state keys.
-Different key names cause missing key errors or silent data loss.
+If you use add_node("name", compiled_subgraph), the parent and child must use matching state keys.
+Mismatched names cause missing-key crashes or silent data loss.

 class ParentS(TypedDict):